About Conference

 build an improved public knowledge base across the world’s population regarding our global ocean.

-Session VI: Ocean Literacy and education, Moderator - Mare Nostrum
+Session VI: Ocean Literacy and Education, Session Chair - Mare Nostrum

 Ocean Literacy represents the understanding of the ocean’s influence on us and our influence on the ocean, as well as the importance of the